Below you will find some practical information regarding your stay at Rønshoved.

 Money and banks

-Denmark has its own currency, the Krone.
-It is most often written with the symbol DKK in international money markets.
+Denmark has its own currency, the Krone ("Crown").
+It is shortened as DKK in international money markets, and "kr." in daily use.

 The Krone is pegged to the Euro, so its value relative to other currencies fluctuates with that of its neighbours to the south.